-Valuation functions that are normalized to add up to $1$ are common in the computational social choice literature in the context of optimizing social welfare; see~\cite{aziz2020justifications} for a discussion.
-To the best of our knowledge, the only other work that normalizes valuations to explicitly maximize a function so that the output allocation satisfies additional (fairness) properties is~\cite{plaut2020almost}, who prove that for two agents with additive valuations over indivisible goods, the leximin rule on normalized valuations gives EFX allocations (a notion stronger than $\EFone$).
+Valuation functions that are normalized to add up to $1$ are common in the computational social choice literature in the context of optimizing social welfare; see Aziz~\cite{aziz2020justifications} for a discussion.
+To the best of our knowledge, the only other work that normalizes valuations to explicitly maximize a function so that the output allocation satisfies additional (fairness) properties is Plaut and Roughgarden~\cite{plaut2020almost}, who prove that for two agents with additive valuations over indivisible goods, the leximin rule on normalized valuations gives EFX allocations (a notion stronger than $\EFone$).

-While maximizing Nash welfare for indivisible goods results in $\EFone$ and $\PO$ allocations, the existence of such allocation for indivisible chores and additive costs remains an open problem; the absence of an analogue to Nash welfare for chores also makes this problem challenging.
+While maximizing Nash welfare for indivisible goods results in $\EFone$ and $\PO$ allocations, the existence of such allocations for indivisible chores and additive costs remains an open problem; the absence of an analogue to Nash welfare for chores also makes this problem challenging.
 Despite this, $\EFone$ and $\PO$ allocations of indivisible chores are known to exist in various special cases like bivalued additive preferences~\cite{ebadian2022fairly, garg2022fair} and dichotomous supermodular preferences~\cite{barman2023fair}.
-Recently,~\cite{garg2023new} prove that for indivisible chores and agents with additive preferences, $\EFone$ and $\fPO$ allocations exist when there are three agents, as well as when there are at most two disutility functions;~\cite{garg2023new} also show that EFX and $\fPO$ allocations exist for three agents with bivalued disutilities.~\cite{branzei2023algorithms} prove that $\PROPone$ and $\PO$ allocations exist for indivisible chores and additive agents, as well as give algorithms for finding such allocations.
+Recently, Garg et al.~\cite{garg2023new} prove that for indivisible chores and agents with additive preferences, $\EFone$ and $\fPO$ allocations exist when there are three agents, as well as when there are at most two disutility functions; Garg et al.~\cite{garg2023new} also show that EFX and $\fPO$ allocations exist for three agents with bivalued disutilities.
+Branzei and Sandomirskiy~\cite{branzei2023algorithms} prove that $\PROPone$ and $\PO$ allocations exist for indivisible chores and additive agents, as well as give algorithms for finding such allocations.
 For divisible chores, while the existence of $\EF$ and $\PO$ allocations follow from the existence of CEEI~\cite{bogomolnaia2017competitive, varian1974equity}, their efficient computation remains an open problem~\cite{garg2022fair}.